A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Benchmark

 In this work, based on the results of multi-class classification, we employ MobileNetV2 as the base model on our multi-task approach.
 Furthermore, as detailed in Table~\ref{tab:multitask-architecture}, we build our multi-task model with hard parameter sharing for the following $5$ tasks: (i)~class prediction, (ii)~age rate, (iii)~gender, (iv)~eye side, and (v)~smartphone model.

 For the age estimation task, we generate the classes by grouping ages into the following $10$ ranges: $18$-$20$, $21$-$23$, $24$-$26$, $27$-$29$, $30$-$34$, $35$-$39$, $40$-$49$, $50$-$59$, $60$-$69$, and $70$-$79$.
 The gender and eye side prediction tasks have only $2$ classes, while the smartphone model prediction has $196$~classes.
-Note that Multi-task learning networks can use weighted loss for the tasks, penalizing the wrong classification of some tasks more than others.
+Note that it is possible to employ weighted loss for each task in the Multi-task learning networks, penalizing the wrong classification of some tasks more than others.
 For simplicity, in this work, we do not use weighted losses in our experiments, giving equal importance to all tasks.

+As shown in Table~\ref{tab:multitask-architecture}, we build exclusive dense layers for each task by connecting them directly to the backbone model (MobileNetV2).
+Then, each dense layer is connected to its respective prediction layer, making it possible that each task has its own specialized (feature) dense~layer.